msalvimjr/webpage-dcc/content/faqs/research-science/_index.md

 **Question:** *I am interested in participating in one of your scientific projects, at either the undergraduate or the graduate level.
 What should I do to get more information about that?*

-**Answer:** If you are interested in working on one of my scientific projects, please send me an e-mail so we can set a time to discuss the matter.
+**Answer:** If you are interested in working on one of my scientific projects, please send [contact me](../../#contact) so we can set a time to discuss the matter.

 </br>